 10 Hidden Walking Gems in Northern Ireland

 On a sunny day in Northern Ireland or weekend for that matter people flock to the most well-known and well-loved walks.
 However, overcrowding can lead to all sorts of environmental damage at our most favourite beauty spots.
-To help you ‘Get into Nature’ whilst also protecting it and maintaining social distancing why not avoid the hustle and bustle by discovering some of our favourite hidden gem walks in Northern Ireland listed below.
+To help you ‘Get into Nature’ whilst also protecting it and maintaining social distancing why not avoid the hustle and bustle by discovering 10 of our favourite hidden gem walks in Northern Ireland listed below.

 Take the perfect selfie in front of Blackslee Waterfall located halfway round this four-mile walk through the oldest part of Lough Navar Forest.
 You will also come across an interesting willow sculpture, the ‘Cloud Viewer’, on the last section of this walk near the waterfall.